ORIGINAL RESEARCH article

 The datasets presented in this study can be found in online repositories.
 The names of the repository/repositories and accession number(s) can be found in Asner et al. (2020c).

 GA conceived and funded the study, collected the data, provided the analysis, and wrote the manuscript.
 NV and JH collected the data, provided the analysis, and contributed to the writing of the manuscript.
-SF and RM provided the analysis and contributed to the writing of the manuscript.
+SF, ES, and RM provided the analysis and contributed to the writing of the manuscript.
 All authors contributed to the article and approved the submitted version.

 This study was supported by the Lenfest Ocean Program and The Battery Foundation.
 The Global Airborne Observatory is made possible with support of private foundations, visionary individuals, and Arizona State University.